 - Teaching Materials.
-TOP currently produces four textbooks for the elementary, middle, and secondary levels.
-These textbooks are authored by American Social Studies professionals and edited by TOP staff.
-In addition, TOP produces wall maps, videos, and a series of online games.
+TOP currently produces two textbooks for the elementary, middle, and secondary levels.
+These textbooks are authored by American and German professionals and edited by TOP staff.
+In addition, TOP produces wall maps, videos, a series of online games, and a student workbook.

 - Workshops.
 TOP sponsors hundreds of in-service training workshops every year by providing its educational materials free-of-charge to workshop leaders.